 Beth Arrowsmith has worked on a variety of technology projects including client report creation, SQL development, database administration, C# programming, and web applications.
 She brings in-depth knowledge to the classroom and is adept at working with students at all levels of experience.
 Beth has extensive experience in teaching classes in project management, SQL, Oracle, database programming, .NET programming languages, and Microsoft Office applications.
 Building on her experience gained as a developer and consultant for area corporations, Beth incorporates real-life examples intro her teaching with a strong focus on active, hands-on learning.
 Beth has a M.S. in Computer Science from the University of Missouri - Science & Technology.

 Allan Crean, Director of the Computer Education & Training Center at the University of Missouri-St. Louis, began his career at the university as a computer instructor.
 Under his leadership the Computer Education & Training Center has developed an extensive selection of courses, reaching more than 400,000 participants over the lifetime of the program.
 With educational excellence and service as primary goals, he has overseen the growth of a program that focuses on the customer and the quality of the learner's experience in the classroom.
-Allan's specialties include the iPad, SharePoint, database design, and web development.
+Allan's specialties include the iPad, SharePoint, Power Automate, Teams, and Office 365.
 He holds a master's degree from St. Louis University.

 Mark Ratliff brings his passion for technology and education to the classroom.
 His 25 years of experience with a local newspaper gives him insight into the challenges of using and learning new technologies.
 While there, he trained staff in the use of new computer software including Adobe products.
 He has extensive experience with Excel, Access and SQL,and has specialized in data analysis applications such as Tableau, Power BI and R. Mark holds a B.S. in Mass Communications from Northeast Missouri State University.